Ultimate Guide to Creating the Best Charcuterie Boards

 There is so much creative freedom when you are making charcuterie boards.
 From a simple date night cheeseboard to an Italian charcuterie board, you can construct whatever you’d like.

-They are really fun to make, and here are some simple steps on how to build a charcuterie board.
+They are really fun to make, and here are some simple steps on building a charcuterie board.

 1. Choose a good base.

-First, you need to start with a good base.
+First, you need a good base.
 It needs to be food-safe and flat, but beyond that, the options are limitless.
 The best charcuterie board materials are wood, marble, and slate.

 Here is one of the best charcuterie boards around —it’s made of marble and wood.
 Knowing if a charcuterie board for sale is right for you can be tricky.
-However, just go with what appeals to you as long as it’s food safe.
+However, go with what appeals to you, as long as it’s food-safe.

 With the mix of textures, the one below is quite possibly the best charcuterie board to buy!